Use of works for educational purposes

-When you share or distribute copyrighted materials in your classroom, on Moodle@ICU, or on other websites, you need to consider the Copyright Law of Japan.
-Please refer to the useful links below.
-If you have any questions about copyright, please feel free to ask the CTL.
+When we share or distribute course materials in class or upload videos or course materials on Moodle@ICU or on other websites, we need to consider the Copyright Act.
+If you have any questions about copyright, please feel free to contact the CTL.

 Release to Recor (Video) Class and Make Recording Public

 （Please use this form if you record the guest lecture etc...）

 - Useful links about copyright and copyright free materials

 Copyright grants the creator of an original work exclusive rights for its use and distribution.
 The methods of use and distribution that are covered under copyright include reproduction, musical performance, on-screen presentation, broadcast, transmission via the internet (including posting on a website), and rental of a work.
 In school education, a variety of resources such as publications, literature, websites, music, and videos are used as course materials.
 When reproducing and distributing copyrighted materials in class or posting videos or resources on Moodle or other websites, we need to consider the copyright of any material we use.

 As you may be aware, there are limitations on copyright that allow educational institutions such as universities to exploit a work to the extent that is found to be necessary for teaching and research, without obtaining the authorization of the copyright owner (see for example Article 35 of the Copyright Act).
 However, the works may be exploited only when “certain conditions” are satisfied.
 We need to have an accurate understanding of what conditions need to be satisfied, and we need to obtain the authorization of the copyright owner when the exploitation exceeds the permissible range.